 The US Airline industry is a Mature market composed of many large national and regional US airline carriers.
 American market share was 17.6% of passenger travel in the US Airline market in 2019.
 American Airlines is the leading domestic airline in the US by revenue passenger miles.
 The airline has ten hubs, and the primary Hub is Dallas/Fort Worth (DFW).
 American is part of the Oneworld airline alliance, which has a 15% global aviation market share of global passenger traffic in 2018.
 Delta market share was 17.5% of the US airline market in 2019.
 Delta Air Lines, or Delta, held the largest airline market share by revenue in 2018, but is the second biggest airline in the US.
 Delta has nine US hubs.
 The primary hub is Atlanta's Hartsfield-Jackson International Airport (ATL).
 Delta is part of the SkyTeam and SkyTeam Cargo airline alliances.
 The SkyTeam alliance’s global airline market share was 19% in 2018.
 Southwest market share was 16.9% of the US Airline market in 2019.
 Southwest stands apart from its large competitors as it does not use a traditional airline hub and spoke model.
 Southwest had 11 “operating bases” and eight "focus cities."
 Southwest is primarily a US domestic airline - the only airline with US airline market share that is in the top four without a significant international presence.
 United Airlines market share was 14.9% of the domestic US Airline market in 2019.
 United Airlines, or United, has seven hubs in the US.
 The airline's primary hub is Chicago-O'Hare (ORD).
 It is part of the Star Alliance network, which had a 22% global airline market share by passenger volume in 2018.

 T4's research team can help you learn more about the US Airline industry with market analysis, competitive analysis, commercial Due Diligence, and other market research needs.
 This includes more in-depth on analysis on competitors in the US Airline market, including Alaska Airlines, Allegiant Air, American Airlines, Delta Air Lines, Frontier Airlines, Hawaiian Airlines, JetBlue, Southwest Airlines, Spirit Airlines, United Airlines, Envoy Air (Subsidiary of American Airlines Group), Republic Airways, SkyWest Airlines, and others.
 T4 provides research into related topics such as Aerospace & Defense, Air Cargo Services, Aircraft Manufacturing, Aircraft Parts & Equipment, Hospitality & Tourism, Airports, Automotive, Transportation, Shipping, and Logistics, as well as additional support in the Industrials Sector or other Sectors.
-Find more information about T4's services here.Schedule a Demo
+Learn more about T4's strategy consulting services here.Schedule a Demo